aadilshabier/covid-tracker-rs/README.md

     ```bash
     $ cargo build --release
     ```
-1. The executable `formatter-rs` in target/release/ can now be run as a standalone program.
+1. The binary `covid` in target/release/ can now be run

 ### API: